digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/docker.rst

 Each participant binds the ledger-api to the port specified at the configuration key: ``ledger-api.port``.
 For ``participant1`` in the simple topology example this is set to port 5011.

-To expose the ledger-api to port 5011 on the host machine, run docker with the following options:
+To expose the ledger-api to port 5011 on the host machine, run Docker with the following options:

 .. code-block:: bash

    docker run --rm -it \
       -p 5011:5011 \
-      digitalasset/canton-open-source \
+      digitalasset-canton-enterprise-docker.jfrog.io/digitalasset/canton-enterprise \
       -C canton.participants.participant1.ledger-api.address=0.0.0.0 \
       --config examples/01-simple-topology/simple-topology.conf \
       --bootstrap examples/01-simple-topology/simple-ping.canton